andriusvelykis/reflow-maven-skin/reflow-maven-skin/src/site/markdown/index.md

 ## Configuration

 The skin is configurable using the `<custom>` element in your `site.xml` file.
-The available options are described in the documentation.
+The available options are [described in the documentation][doc].
 A sample configuration file is below.
 Note that all configuration options can be set on a per-page basis ([see below](#Per-page_configuration)).

+[doc]: config.html

 ```xml
 <project>